Jaleel Johnson: Minnesota Vikings

-Johnson was drafted by the Minnesota Vikings in the fourth round with the 109th overall selection in the 2017 NFL Draft.
+Johnson was drafted by the Minnesota Vikings in the fourth round with the 109th overall selection in the 2017 NFL draft.

 Over his first three seasons in the NFL, Johnson played mainly in a reserve role, making four starts while also recording four sacks over that period, including 3.5 sacks in 2019.
-In 2020, Johnson moved into a starting role after projected starter Michael Pierce opted out of the season due to concerns over Covid 19.
+In 2020, Johnson moved into a starting role after projected starter Michael Pierce opted out of the season due to concerns over COVID-19.
 He started all 16 games and recorded 44 tackles and one and a half sacks.

-Houston Texans
+Houston Texans (first stint)

 On April 8, 2021, Johnson signed with the Houston Texans.
 He was released on August 31, 2021.

-New Orleans Saints
+New Orleans Saints (first stint)

 On September 6, 2021, Johnson was signed to the New Orleans Saints practice squad.

 Houston Texans (second stint)

 On September 15, 2021, Johnson was signed by the Texans off the Saints practice squad after defensive lineman Vincent Taylor suffered an ankle injury.